missrain777/LearnPytorch_ING/README.md

 <h1>Pytorch_start.ipynb</h1>

-The jupyter notebook of the demo is here!
+The jupyter notebook of the demo is here!Besides a simple CNN demo,the notebook includes also some examples of tensor and autugrad.